 Refinements, Enhancements, and New Dimensions to Collaboration and Knowledge Tools

 As the efforts and my research on the subject matured I wrote a piece about my perspective on this issue as it had matured and called it SAP, ERP III, SOA — Learning Organizations through Social Media Collaboration.
-That article laid out a way to integrate social media tools like Forum software into the SAP help system.
+That post laid out a way to integrate social media tools like Forum software into the SAP help system.
 What this means is that end users can capture real time information about the system, or shortcuts, or requests for simplification or other useful information and disseminate it to the organization.
 This also provides a method for workers in any department or area, in real time, to provide feedback that focuses on the company value proposition or competitive pressures.
 Here is the model I produced:

 1) Raw Information: The unstructured data, ideas, “crib notes,” and thoughts that we all have.
 However in this instance, it is the raw information surrounding the job or responsibility that the individual performs within the enterprise.
 Sometimes these are the “workarounds” to get something done when you run into obstacles or roadblocks, other times they are just shortcuts, techniques, to perform a job or function.